-H. Statements to Recipients (Borrowers, Debtors, Participants, Payers/Borrowers, Transferors, or Winners on Certain Forms).-Be sure that the statements you provide to recipients are clear and legible.
+H. Statements to Recipients (Borrowers, Debtors, Participants, Payers/Borrowers, Transferors, or Winners on Certain Forms).-If you are required to file a return discussed in this publication, you also must furnish statements to recipients containing information furnished to the IRS.
+Be sure that the statements you provide to recipients are clear and legible.